 © doanehoag.com Imagery and content is copyrighted, please respect my work and contact me if you have any questions, Thank you

-I have redesigned this 3d Arts site and expanded it to include the many new miniature dioramas I have been working on.
-If you are interested in any of my original art pieces please Contact me.
-I also offer high quality Giclee Print reproductions of most of the images of the pieces, see the Store Page for more information.
+If you are interested in any of these original art pieces please Contact me.
+I also offer high quality Giclee Print reproductions of most of the images of the pieces, see the Store Page More Info for more information.

 3d Art